Neomano

-But what the heck is purple?
+But what on earth is purple?

 Well, at present we only have the name of the color, exotic ... or not even now.
 But centuries ago, when dyeing things was a sight worthy of admiration, this Phoenician dye revolutionized the commerce and customs of almost all mankind.